 Read our detailed Inclusion and Equity policy here Australian Society of Plant Scientists Diversity and Inclusion Policy_Website 18_11_21

 When assessing applicants for various ASPS awards, consideration will be given for research output relative to opportunity.
 This means applicants that have experienced career interruptions due to caring responsibilities or illness will only be assessed relative to opportunity.

 Jan Anderson Award.
 A specific award to showcase early to mid-career women plant scientists.

-Support for carers to attend ASPS meetings, scheme TBA.
+Support for carers to attend ASPS meetings, Carers scheme here.

 Organisers of meetings and events are requested to enact the following checklist